-- model (ConcreteModel) Passing a model to the constructor is equivalent to calling the set instance method. - type (str) String indicating the class type of the solver instance. - name (str) String representing either the class type of the solver instance or an assigned name. - doc (str) Documentation for the solver - options (dict) Dictionary of solver options alias of RuntimeError add_block(block)
+- model (ConcreteModel) Passing a model to the constructor is equivalent to calling the set_instance method. - type (str) String indicating the class type of the solver instance. - name (str) String representing either the class type of the solver instance or an assigned name. - doc (str) Documentation for the solver - options (dict) Dictionary of solver options alias of RuntimeError block (Block (scalar Block or single BlockData)) - add_column(model, var, obj_coef, constraints, coefficients)